 Fabless and fab companies, as they are called, are instrumental to developing the electronics-related hardware industry of any economy.

-Qualcomm is a relatable example of a fabless company that designs components — inductors, diodes, transistors, resistors and capacitors — and passes them on for manufacturing to fab companies like Macronix and Samsung usually located in China and Taiwan.
+Qualcomm is a relatable example of a fabless company that designs components — design chips or integrated circuits (ICs) — and passes them on for manufacturing to fab companies like Macronix and Samsung usually located in China and Taiwan.